emilyjspencer/Notes/React/notes.md

     export default Photo
 ```
+* **Functional components**

+* Functional components look like a function
+* render() is not used
+* Functional components are also known as stateless components or dumb components

 * The following code shows App.js.
 Three components - Cat, Dog and Rabbit
 have been created and then rendered.